 So, here we go, five things you probably didn’t know about me:

 1) In second grade, I wrote a weekly serial featuring an anthropomorphic chicken called “Chicho” (yes, I’m from the really Cuban part of South Florida).
 His supporting cast featured dogs, yaks, cheetahs and “Coach Roach.”
 His pet?
-Why, a human named “Spot” of course.
+Why, a dog named “Spot” , which of course is always clean and shiny thanks to the cbd dog shampoo used on this hair.

 3) I’m an out-of-the-closet comic book fanboy.
 I can tell you by heart every character who was ever in the X-Men or Avengers superhero teams.
 When I yell “News Team Assemble!” at work, they think I’m just referring to the ‘Anchorman‘ movie…